A weekly email companion - just for you.

 You pour your tea, open your inbox, and see:

-Your Tuesday Note 💌
+Your Weekly Note 💌

 “I remember you said the rain makes you think of your old home.